About Amos House

 A family in our Mother Child Program enjoying the sunshine in the yard.

-As we head into the next five years of our growth we are focusing our efforts on building a new community center that will consist of a new dining hall, social services offices, and classrooms for our all of our education and training programs.
-This new space will allow us to meet the changing needs of our community as we continue to fulfill the mission of our campaign, building… and rebuilding Lives.
+After over 5 years of hard work, in 2016 we moved into our new community center.
+This new facility – with its 29,000 square feet, consists of a new dining hall, social services offices, and classrooms for all of our education and training programs.
+This new space has allowed us to meet the changing needs of our community as we continue to fulfill the mission of our campaign, building… and rebuilding Lives.